remnrem/luna-api-notebooks/README.md

    docker pull remnrem/lunapi
    ```

- - Grab the notebooks in this repo:
+ - Grab the notebooks in this repo, and change into it:
    ```
    git clone https://github.com/remnrem/luna-api-notebooks.git
+   cd luna-api-notebooks
    ```

  - Fire up a container with Jupyter Lab bundled with Luna and other resources, mapping the current folder to the `/lunapi/` folder inside the container: